handmadecode/quill/README.md

 Note that the JavaNCSS tool hasn't received an update since July 2014 and currently does not support Java 8 specific syntax, e.g. lambdas.
-Because of this, the JavaNCSS plugin is *not* applied by the 'all' plugin; it must always be applied explicitly.
+Because of this, the JavaNCSS plugin is *not* applied by the 'all' plugin or by the 'core' plugin; it must always be applied explicitly.

 ### Usage